Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: System Model

 \cparagraph{Matrix of target} In a real-world scenario, drones lack prior knowledge of the amount of required sensing values before they begin their sensing operations.
 Therefore, it becomes essential to build a target on the fly that instructs the drones regarding when and where they should or should not fly to given information from the environment.
 The matrix of the target is defined as $\mathcal{R}(t)$, which denotes the sensing requirements for all drones at period $t$.
 The element of the target is denoted as $r_{n,s}(t) = \{0,1\}$, $n \in \mathcal{N}$, $s \in \mathcal{S}$, where $r_{n,s}(t) = 1$ requires only a drone to visit the cell $n$ at timeslot $s$, and $r_{n,s}(t) = 0$ does not require sensor data collection by a drone.
+Therefore, the system needs to find a optimal combination of the aggregated plans to meet the target.
+The number of combinations is $O(L^U)$, where $L$ denotes the total number of plans.
+The overall problem can be classified as NP-hard $0-1$ multiple-choice combinatorial optimization problem, which is decentralized when each drone self-determines its own plan.

-\cparagraph{Assumptions} To simplify the scenario, this paper makes the following assumptions: (i) Each drone is programmed to fly at a distinct altitude during its movement between cells to prevent mid-air collisions risks~\cite{tang2021systematic}.
+Note that our model addresses task allocation problem for drone swarms, i.e., determining \textit{what tasks to perform} and \textit{where to sense}, rather than focusing solely on control and communication strategies that govern \textit{how tasks are executed} (e.g., collision avoidance or minimizing latency).
+Therefore, to simplify the scenario, this paper makes the following assumptions: (i) Each drone is programmed to fly at a distinct altitude during its movement between cells to prevent mid-air collisions risks~\cite{tang2021systematic}.
 While previous work~\cite{qin2024m,batinovic2022path} has explored a safe and cost-effective approach to a more realistic collision avoidance, this is not the primary focus of this paper. (ii) Each time period concludes a flying period and a charging period: the time that drones perform sensing, and the time for charging.
 All drones finish charging before the next time period begins.
 We assume that each charging period is of equal duration and provides sufficient time for the drones to be fully charged. (iii) Each charging station is adequately equipped with charging capacity, enabling multiple drones to charge simultaneously without the need for queuing.
-This arrangement prevents any delays in the charging process.
+This arrangement prevents any delays in the charging process. (iv) Drone computations are offloaded to a remote edge–cloud infrastructure, where decisions are made based on data reliably transmitted from the drones via stable communication links~\cite{nezami2025computing}.

-\subsection{Problem Formulation}
+\subsection{Problem formulation}